Common error messages

-This troubleshooting guide is designed to help you resolve common problems associated with embedding and configuring your JW Player 6.
-Below you will find a list of common issues, and our proposed solution.
+This common errors guide provides a reference for common problems associated with embedding and configuring a JW Player setup.
+Below you will find a list of these common issues, and our proposed solution.

 Table Of Contents

 Before You Start

 Before looking into specific errors, we recommend you try the following simple steps, which may instantly fix your issue:

 - Reload the web page.
 If this doesn't resolve your issue, move on to step 2.

 - Clear your browser's cache, then reload the web page.
 Didn't work?
 Proceed to step 3.

 - Clear your browser's cache and cookies, restart your browser (or reboot your device), then navigate back to the page you were on.

 - Please test your page using the latest JW Player version available, to make sure a recent update or bug fix has not addressed your issue.

 If none of these actions fix your problem, identify the type of issue and read through the appropriate section below.
 We have sections on: